Code-Institute-Submissions/cumbrian-kayaking/README3.md

-The website is called Cumbrian Kayaking, it is a single page site  advertising camping and kayaking  holidays in the  Lake District national park in the UK.  ( Cumbria )
+ Cumbrian Kayaking is a single page website,  advertising camping and kayaking  holidays in the  Lake District national park in Cumbria in the UK.